MaximeBignolet/table-plugin-React-Ts/README.md

 The 'Table' component accepts the following props:

-- Columns (TableConfig[]): An aaray of configuration objects of the table.
+- Columns (TableConfig[]): An array of configuration objects of the table.
 Each object includes:
   &nbsp;

   - title('string'): The display of the column.